eduk8s-tests/educates-carvel/README.md

 # Edit your registry name in values.yaml.
 Mine is registry.minikybe.failk8s.com

 # Create the bundle for the packagerepository and packages.
 The image needs a directory packages with the packages.yaml in it.
-ytt -f values.yaml -f overlay -f resources | imgpkg push -i registry.minikube.failk8s.com/eduk8s/educates-package-repository:latest -f -
+ytt -f values.yaml -f overlay -f resources/packages | imgpkg push -i registry.minikube.failk8s.com/eduk8s/educates-package-repository:latest -f -

 # Create the package registry in the cluster